vposham/trustdoc/README.md

 # trustdoc

-Trustdoc is microservice which provides APIs for its clients to upload, verify and download files.
+trustdoc is microservice which provides APIs for its clients to upload and verify the authenticity of those files.

 ### Purpose: